objectbox/objectbox-generator/README.md

 * **name** - specifies the name to use in the database if it's desired to be different than what the FlatBuffer schema "table" is called.
 * **transient** - this entity is skipped, no code is generated for it.
 Useful if you have custom FlatBuffer handling but still want to generate ObjectBox binding code for some parts of the same file.
 * **uid** - used to explicitly specify UID used with this entity; used when renaming entities.
-See [Go documentation on schema changes](https://golang.objectbox.io/schema-changes) which applies here as well.
+See [Go documentation on schema changes](https://golang.objectbox.io/schema-changes) which apply here as well.

 #### Property annotations